albertovth/football_predictor/data/output/stage3_2026_07_18/VALIDATION_REPORT.md

 # Stage 3 validation report

+> Superseded: this report records the first Stage 3 publication.
+The current
+> application ranking is the full replay documented in
+> `data/output/stage3_replay_from_2021_2026_07_18/VALIDATION_REPORT.md`.

+> Superseded: this report records the first Stage 3 publication.
+The current
+> application ranking is the validated full replay documented in
+> `data/output/stage3_replay_from_2021_2026_07_18/VALIDATION_REPORT.md`.

 Status: PASSED

 The app ranking was updated only after 66 of 66 automated checks and all 16